MrJUNHUIZHANG/MrJUNHUIZHANG.github.io/_pages/about.md

 My research interests are  **the interplay between control, optimization and machine learning with their applications to decision making in cyber-physical systems and safety-critical systems**.
 Currently, I am **developing safe, reliable and efficient control, optimization, and machine learning methods for power systems**.
 I am also interested in the **control of connected automated vehicles and robotics.**

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.